Gildraen/dbm-core/.github/instructions/pull-requests.instructions.md

 As an AI assistant, I can:

-- ✅ Create commits locally
+- ✅ Create commits locally **ONLY when explicitly requested by user**
 - ✅ Analyze diffs and changes
 - ✅ Generate PR titles and descriptions
 - ✅ Suggest code improvements